 Healing: Willow bark has long been used to relieve pain and reduce fever and is used to make asprin.
 The sap can be applied to acne and a skin wash can be made from a decoction of the bark and leaves, which can also be used to treat dandruff.

-Magical Uses: Powdered willow bark shavings make a good ingredient in any incense dedicated to the lunar and chthonic deities.
-Being of a watery virtue willow is used in any workings involving dreaming, intuition, emotional healing and lunar rites
+Magical Uses: The sacred groves of Persephone were filled with willow trees so powdered willow bark shavings make a good ingredient in any incense dedicated to Persephone and other chthonic deities.
+Being of a watery virtue willow is used in any workings involving dreaming, intuition, emotional healing and lunar rites.